Abushneib: Neighborhood

 In many aspects, the village is strongly related to and highly affected by activities in the surrounding villages such as al-Miherieba in the south, where there is the main administrative center and main market, Saleem in the west - the biggest in population, and the trilateral big village of “al-Dibaibah, Um-Shidairah, and al-Egaidah at the northern side.
-Actually the relation extends to cover other regional villages such as al-Shikeirat, al-Wali, Managaza, Tooris, Umboosha, Wad-al-Baseer, al-Fawwar, Um-Hamad and the other Halaween villages such as al-Timaid, Hillat Mustafa, Masa'd, Safyah, Katfiyah, wad- Battaro, Anjadho and Gaid al-Ien … up to Tabat, Wad-Bahai, and Sarasir.
+Actually the relation extends to cover other regional villages such as al-Shikeirat, al-Wali, Managaza, Tooris, Umboosha, Wad-al-Baseer, al-Fawwar, Um-Hamad and the other Halaween villages such as al-Timaid, Hillat Mustafa, Masa'd, Safyah, Katfiyah, wad- Battaro, Anjadho and Gaid al-Elein … up to Tabat, Wad-Bahai, and Sarasir.

 Population and social life

-The population of Abushneib roughly ranges to 3,500, representing three or four major tribes; al-Rufa'yin, al-Dubasiyin, al-kawahlah, and al-Ja'afrah, though the last is related to the late Jaafar, their grandfather, rather than to a tribal name.
+The population of Abushneib roughly ranges to 10,500, representing three or four major tribes; al-Rufa'yin, al-Dubasiyin, al-kawahlah, and al-Ja'afrah, though the last is related to the late Jaafar, their grandfather, rather than to a tribal name.
 Though each tribe occupies a certain separate area in the village, still they are living a harmonious social life, sharing the same joyous moments and burdens of life.
 Actually, these tribes are already mixed with each other now with marriage occurrences taking place now and then between couples from the different tribes.